Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 With transactions flowing directly to leaders through Gulf Stream and blocks built in predictable slots, we need to understand how value extraction works in this environment—and it's quite different from Ethereum's mempool-based MEV landscape.

-Canonical MEV concepts, roles, impacts, and mitigations are covered in Chapter VII, Section I. This chapter focuses on Solana-specific mechanics and design choices.

-Block construction on Solana increasingly routes through **Jito**, which enables sidecar block building with bundle auctions.
+Block construction on Solana increasingly routes through **Jito**, which enables sidecar block building with **bundle auctions**.
 This is optional, widely used infrastructure (not an in-protocol requirement).
 Searchers simulate bundles off-chain and pay tips for inclusion; validators integrate priority fees and bundle tips when constructing blocks.
 See Chapter VII, Section I (MEV) for cross-ecosystem roles and mitigations.

 ## Section V: Developer Stack and Standards